Get in touch to receive access.

 Part one / two: 1 hr 33 mins

 To purchase and view this webinar please get in touch email@example.com

-The ‘Make it Count’ campaign (Mental Health Foundation, October 2018) found that nearly half a million children in the UK say they have no-one to speak to at school when they are experiencing feelings of sadness or worry.
+This webinar is about optimising the skill set of the emotionally-available adult, through active listening skills and creative interventions key to the healing process.
+The ‘Make it Count’ campaign (Mental Health Foundation, October 2018) found that nearly half a million children in the UK say they have no one to speak to at school when they are experiencing feelings of sadness or worry.
 As a result, many report sleep difficulties, getting into fights, struggles with homework and/or wanting to withdraw from friends and family.
-So, this webinar aims to ensure that far more children have someone at school, in the community and/or at home who is trained to listen in the very best way possible.

-So many children and young people are desperate to be listened to, but that said, they are also very discerning.
+Many children and young people are desperate to be listened to, but that said, they are also very discerning.
 They seek out adults who are naturally ‘talkable to’.
-It is all too easy to unintentionally relate to a child or young person in a way that breaks the connection between you, so they close down and don’t want to talk anymore.
-So, in the webinar, Dr Sunderland will address in detail what brings connection with a child/young person and what to avoid, to ensure against misattunement and misconnection.
+In the webinar, Dr Sunderland will address in detail what brings connection with a child/young person and what to avoid, to ensure against misstatement and misconnection.

 - Learn the difference between active listening and passive listening.

-- Learn how to become talkable to.
-Learn what breaks connection with a child and what brings connection.
+- Learn what breaks connection with a child and what brings connection.